 The Custom Logs data source in Log Analytics allows you to collect events from text files on both Windows and Linux computers.
 Many applications log information to text files instead of standard logging services such as Windows Event log or Syslog.
-Once collected, you can parse each record in the log into individual fields using the Custom Fields feature of Log Analytics.
+Once collected, you can parse each record in the log in to individual fields using the Custom Fields feature of Log Analytics.

 The log files to be collected must match the following criteria.

 The log must either have a single entry per line or use a timestamp matching one of the following formats at the start of each entry.